zammad/zammad-admin-documentation/integrations/slack.rst

 When you're ready, just hit "Submit" and enable the integration.
 Zammad will now post new ticket information based on the trigger you chose.
 Below the options you have the recent log that shows the latest requests to Slack for debugging if needed.

-.. note:: If you leave the Icon-URL empty, Zammad will use the Zammad-Logo instead.
-The Icon should be a PNG-File and a square image.
+.. note:: If you leave the icon URL empty, Zammad will use the Zammad logo instead.
+The icon should be a square PNG file.

 .. image:: /images/system/slack-configuration-in-zammad.jpg